Academic Catalog

 Offered: Fall, Even Years

-INENST-303 Life Sustainability in Earths History (4 Credits)
+INENST-303 Life Sustainability in Earth's History (4 Credits)

-This course investigates modern environmental issues in the context of Earths history.
+This course investigates modern environmental issues in the context of Earth's history.
 Sustainability of life on Earth has always been linked with planetary cycles and major events, many of which are occurring today.
 Topics include climate change, natural hazards, natural resource limitations, pollution, evolution, and mass extinction.
 Required field trips.
-Fall.

 Prerequisite(s): 24 credits in ISP, including ITW-101 and QL